Top 7 of Poland’s Hot Springs

 Nearby Amenities: 5 stars - Spa services, restaurants, diverse lodging options, vibrant town atmosphere.

-Back-to-Nature Escape: Escape the hustle and bustle in Poddebice, surrounded by forests and meadows.
 Soak in secluded pools, breathe in the fresh air, and reconnect with nature.

-Mineral Wealth: The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, joint pain, and muscle relaxation.
+The waters are rich in sulfur, sodium, and calcium, offering potential benefits for skin conditions, joint pain, and muscle relaxation.

 Secret Tip: Visit the Szałeństwo Jurajskie rope park for an adrenaline rush after your soak.
 Visit the nearby Goplana Ski Slope for winter sports or enjoy a scenic hike through the surrounding forests.
+Try the Garden of Senses is a green area surrounding the Grudzinski Palace.
+It is next to the palace that there is a small parking lot and toilets, from where you can start walking in the park.

 Best Time to Go: Spring, summer, and autumn offer pleasant temperatures for enjoying the outdoors.
 Winter can be snowy but provides a peaceful atmosphere.